choukh/Set-Theory/README.md

 # Set-Theory

 This project is a Coq formalization of the textbook Elements of Set Theory - Herbert B. Enderton.
 It is basically written in the order of the textbook, without considering modularity.
-It is only suitable as an aid to the teaching of set theory, not as a general mathematical library.
+It is suitable as an aid to the learning of set theory, not as a general mathematical library.

 ## Build
 ```